-In an earlier blog post this year, I provided a brief overview of Semantic Merge, which is an incredibly tool from PlasticSCM that makes the process of merging code both smarter and “prettier” through easy-to-understand visualizations that will show you exactly what is going on within your code during complex merges that might have your entire development team scratching their heads.
+In an earlier blog post this year, I provided a brief overview of Semantic Merge, which is an incredible tool from PlasticSCM that makes the process of merging code both smarter and “prettier” through easy-to-understand visualizations that will show you exactly what is going on within your code during complex merges that might have your entire development team scratching their heads.

 Semantic Merge, an incredible Merge and Diff tool based on Microsoft’s Roslyn